rxue/learning-dirary/books/jvm/java/se/17/core-java-12ed/VolumeI/README.md

 > Record automatically define an `equals``method that compares the fields.
 Two record instances are equals when the corresponding field values are equal

+# Chapter 6: Interfaces, Lambda Expressions, and Inner Classes
+## Chapter 6.3.
+Inner Classes
+### 6.3.6.
+Anonymous Inner Classes
+*double brace initialization*

+IMO, till JDK 17, since the `Set.of`, `List.of` is way more readable than *double brace initialization*, the only suitable use case of *double brace initializaiton* is the initialization of *immutalbe* `Map`

 # Chapter 7: Exceptions, Assertion, and Logging
 ## Declaring with Errors
 ### Declaring Checked Exceptions